heptarch/heptarch.github.io/projects.md

    problems, just pay them to think and give them what they need.
 For that to feasible, you need to have good managers to couple science to commerce, and teams to perform development, integration, and so on.
 Keep them separate, but with well-defined and performant interfaces.
+This requires a large enough organization to separate concerns, and would be premature for an early-stage startup of, say, five people.
+But $100$ should be plenty.

 6. *Focus.* The goal is clearly separating research from its application is focus.
 Researchers work best when their bellies (and